The Average Cost to Install Solar In Maine

 A grid-tied solar electric system will not provide backup power during a power outage.
-For customers seeking to add a backup source of power to their grid-tied solar electric system, we offer battery systems.
+We offer battery systems for customers seeking to add a backup power source to their grid-tied solar electric system.
 The most popular battery backup system is the Telsa Powerwall.
 Battery systems are eligible for the 30% federal tax credit.
 If you’re curious about batteries, your solar consultant will review options with you.
-Even if you aren’t quite ready for batteries during your initial solar install, your solar electric system can be designed to allow for the easy addition of batteries at a later date.
+Even if you aren’t ready for batteries during your initial solar installation, your solar electric system can be designed to allow for the easy addition of batteries later.

 Electric Vehicle (EV) Chargers: